-Small business typically have had to pay relatively more for traditional 401(k) retirement savings plans than larger companies have, and most shy away from the plans as too as costly and complicated.
+Small businesses typically have had to pay relatively more for traditional 401(k) retirement savings plans than larger companies have, and most shy away from the plans as too costly and complicated.

 Yet workers are much more likely to save if they can use work-based plans to do so, according to data cited by AARP.
 That’s a big reason some states are set to require all but their smallest businesses that don’t already offer a qualified plan to enroll their workers in new state-sponsored IRA (individual retirement account) plans.

 Here’s how it would work: Employers would not have to pay for the state-sponsored IRA plans, which will be relatively bare-bones.
 Employers will have to act as the middlemen: They give their workers state-supplied IRA information and automatically enroll their workers in the state plans.
 Workers can opt out if they want.
 If they don’t, a certain amount — some states favor 3% to 5% — would be deducted from each of their paychecks and deposited into their state-sponsored IRAs.
 That money would be managed by a private investment company chosen by the state.
 Allowable investments would be pre-approved and considered low-risk.
 Fees charged on the workers’ accounts would fund the program.

 The proposed state plans were given a green light by the Labor Department in August 2016.
 And in December 2016, the department issued rules that okayed these automatic-IRAs for large cities, too.
 The rules clarify that employers and the states or cities that offered the automatic-enrollment IRA plans would not be considered fiduciaries under the 1974 federal law — the Employee Retirement Income Security Act — that regulates retirement plans.